PixelsCamp/docs/N00BS.md

 You will need a laptop for the event, especially if you want to participate in the coding challenges.
 Don’t forget your chargers!

 Usually, each table has its power strip.
 Don’t hog all of the power sockets because everyone needs to plug in their computers.
-If there are ethernet cable s too, use them if your laptop allows them instead of the wifi.
+If there are ethernet cables too, use them if your laptop allows them instead of wifi.

 Speaking of wifi, expect the network to be a clusterf*ck during the first hours of the event while they’re still adjusting.
 Everyone is trying to connect at the same time.